 Ron is the king of the family – former fire fighter, technology buff, and repair wizard.
 I apologize for his photo (or lack thereof).
 That’s what happens when you take a picture of someone shortly after you roll out of bed at dawn…you neglect to put the SD card into the camera.
 I’ll work on it.
 I’m sure I can snap a photo of him on the sly for you when he’s digging around in the fridge for a snack or snoozing on the sofa.

 Ron and I met in high school, dated briefly, and parted ways.
 A few years after high school, we met again, married and have been living in paradise ever since.
 He has been nicknamed “Inspector Gadget” by some of my friends who know about his love for fancy electronic gizmos and cutting edge technology.
 He thrives on his music hobby and I pray some day he realizes that there are indeed musical selections that were composed and recorded after 1976.
 Like me, Ron can’t cook so we’re constantly hungry over here.
-Please feel free email some easy recipes to him so he can cook for me.
+Please feel free so he can cook for me.
 Or just skip that and send us a casserole.

 Me?
 Well, I have dabbled in all sorts of jobs including customer service, e-business, web design, graphics, and writing.
 My favorite job will always be writing and one of my favorite experiences ever was writing for local newspapers.
 I did a lot of interviewing and noted that whenever I met someone and told them I worked for the paper they’d treat me like royalty.
 Everyone was always worried I’d write something bad about them and print it in the paper.
 I only thought about doing that a little…